AaronForce1/cartopress/workingbuild/cartopress/readme.txt

 First stable release

 = 0.1.0 =
 This is the first development version.
-Please upgrade to the latest stable release.
+Please upgrade to the latest stable release if you are using this version.

-== Arbitrary section ==

-You may provide arbitrary sections, in the same format as the ones above.
-This may be of use for extremely complicated plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
-Arbitrary sections will be shown below the built-in sections outlined above.